solana-labs/solana/README.md

 $ cd solana
 ```

-The testnode server is initialized with a ledger from stdin and
+The fullnode server is initialized with a ledger from stdin and
 generates new ledger entries on stdout.
 To create the input ledger, we'll need
 to create *the mint* and use it to generate a *genesis ledger*.
 It's done in
 two steps because the mint-demo.json file contains private keys that will be